-[NS 636 Integration and Coordination of Energy Metabolism (also Biological Sciences 637)
+NS 636 Integration and Coordination of Energy Metabolism (also Biological Sciences 637)

-Spring.
+Fall.
 3 credits.
 Prerequisites: Biological Sciences 330 and 331, or equivalent.
 M W F 9:05.
-Not offered 1999-2000.

 The dynamics of energy metabolism in humans and higher animals are developed through characterizations of how the metabolic components support the structure and function of the individual tissues.
-Mechanisms that control and coordinate energy metabolism within and between organs are analyzed in the context of selected physiological and pathological stresses.]
+Mechanisms that control and coordinate energy metabolism within and between organs are analyzed in the context of selected physiological and pathological stresses.

-NS 637 Epidemiology of Nutrition
+NS 637 Epidemiology of Nutrition Spring.

-Spring.
 3 credits.
 Limited to graduate students.
 Prerequisites: Biometry 601 and concurrent registration in Biometry 602 or NS 641 or equivalent knowledge.
 Basic knowledge about the nutritional aspects of growth and development and about nutritional biochemistry.
-TBA.
-I-P. Habicht
+J-P. Habicht.
+TBA

-This course covers principles of nutritional epidemiology, impact assessment of nutrition intervention programs, and nutritional surveillance.
-Principles of using nutritional information in decision making are presented.
+Course covers principles of nutritional epidemiology, impact assessment of nutrition intervention programs, and nutritional surveillance.
+Teaching principles of using nutritional information for decision making, including the levels of evidence about nutrition and health for making decisions.
 The course shows how the biochemistry and physiology of nutrition can be related to epidemiological assessment and research strategies.